naazie/0-1-Knapsack-Problem-Visualisation/README.md

-# 0/1 Knapsack Problem Interactive Visualization (ISE Part 1)
+# 0/1 Knapsack Problem Interactive Visualization

 This project provides a **step-by-step visualization** of the **0/1 Knapsack Problem** solved using **Dynamic Programming**.